Registering with Clinicaltrials.gov

 - Pediatric Post-Market Surveillance Studies

-Who is Responsible for Registration and Results Submission by Law?
+Who is Responsible for Registration and Results Submission by Law and per NIH policy?

-The entity responsible for registering is the "Responsible Party,” defined at this link.
-The Final Rule and FDAAA have the same definition of Responsible Party.
+The entity responsible for registering and submitting results is the "Responsible Party,” defined at this elaboration of definitions document and this notice files guidance document.
 For UTHealth PI-initiated studies, the UTHealth PI is designated the Responsible Party and is responsible for registration and results submission.
-For industry-sponsored trials or multi-site trials, the industry sponsor or lead site is responsible for registration and results submission.
+For industry-sponsored trials or multi-site trials, the industry sponsor or lead site is typically responsible for registration and results submission.
 Note that only one record should be created for a trial.